The Dignity in Care campaign aims to stimulate debate around the need for people receiving care services to be treated with dignity and respect.

 Part of the work we are doing to meet this challenge is to ask care organisations in North Yorkshire to sign up to our dignity in care charter.

 North Yorkshire's dignity in care charter

-The charter underlines what a person can reasonably expect when they need and use care and support services in North Yorkshire.
+The Dignity in Care Charter underlines what a person can reasonably expect when they need and use care and support services in North Yorkshire.
 It has been created by us, the Independent Care Group and other partners.
 Together, we want to ensure that people enjoy the dignity and respect to which they are entitled.
-You can download a copy of the dignity in care charter (pdf / 51 KB).

 We are also asking people to become Department of Health dignity in care champions.